isomerpages/gb-assist/pages/solutionrepo/solution822.md

 ---
-title: Flavor CRM Version 1 - Expert Mode 1
+title: SoloTracking3G for ES Sector Version 2 - Package (with 3G)
 permalink: /productivity-solutions-grant/solutionrepo/solution822
 ---

 #### Description

-Flavor CRM is a robust solution for keeping tracking of leads, conversion and managing experience of your customers.
-Our platform has been designed EdTech Businesses and can be used by any organisation in training business.
+SoloTracking3G offers advanced fleet management through mobilization to daily operations.
+The solution's features include real-time tracking of location of fleet, fuel & mileage consumption, dynamic routing and planning, notification alert with geo-fencing in placed to ensure vehicles are within defined areas and over speed detection of vehicles in event of speeding.
+Its interoperability capability with 3rd party smart bin/compactor related solutions is provided in the software for ES Sector.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Sodainmind_20200054_Annex_3_20200625144703_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Solo_Pte_Ltd-ES_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria